Eyes on the prize

 Spokane’s 3rd annual Gleason Fest was billed as a “grassroots, indie music festival,” but everyone there knew something more profound was afoot.

-As I watched the sun set over the outdoor stage at Division and Main Street, Lukas Nelson (yes, Willy’s son) played to the crowd like a man possessed.
+As I watched the sun set over the outdoor stage at Division and Main Street, Lukas Nelson (yes, Willie’s son) played to the crowd like a man possessed.
 He sweated out every note of his new songs and blues-tinged renditions of Paul Simon and Tom Petty classics.